-The results of this exercise, using fluid per foot, are shown the second and third columns of Table 3, with standard errors clustered at the operator level.11 The table indicates that larger outliers predict greater increases in input usage.
-The coefficients are estimated to be statistically significant from zero.
-While these regressions should not be interpreted as causal, the pattern is suggestive: wells that enjoy bigger completions and produce more output than those in the recent past tend to be followed by more wells with bigger completions.
+level.
+The table indicates that larger outliers predict greater increases in input usage.
+The coefficients at higher cutoff levels are also estimated to be statistically significant from zero.
+While these regressions should not be interpreted as causal, the pattern is suggestive: wells that make use of bigger fractures and produce more output than those in the recent past tend to be followed by more wells with bigger fractures.